fanout/js-serve-grip/README.md

 You may use this library to add GRIP functionality to your [Next.js API Routes](https://nextjs.org/docs/api-routes/introduction).

-Import the `ServeGrip` class and instantiate the middleware, and then run it in your handler before your application logic by calling the async function `serveGripMiddleware.run()`.
+Import the `ServeGrip` class from `@fanoutio/serve-grip/node` and instantiate the middleware, and then run it in your handler before your application logic by calling the async function `serveGripMiddleware.run()`.

 Example:
 `/lib/grip.js`: